 Do you need tests for food contact materials?

-Measurlabs offers all the tests required for writing the Declaration of Compliance for food contact materials, and our experts are happy to help you define the correct testing conditions.
+Measurlabs offers all the tests required for drafting the Declaration of Compliance for food contact materials by the EU Plastics Regulation.
+Our experts are also happy to help you define the correct testing conditions.

 A good way to start is to check out our comprehensive testing packages for single-use and reusable plastic food contact materials.
 These packages include the most commonly required tests and may be combined with additional analyses based on the composition of your material.
-If you have any questions at any point during the process, don't hesitate to contact us at email@example.com.
+If you have any questions at any point, don't hesitate to contact us through the form below.

 Expert consultation for complex FCM testing projects